ansible-collections/overview/collection_requirements.rst

 All modules and plugins MUST:

-* Include a `DOCUMENTATION <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#documentation-block>`_ block
+* Include a `DOCUMENTATION <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#documentation-block>`_ block.
-* Include an `EXAMPLES <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#examples-block>`_ block (except where not relevant for the plugin type)
+* Include an `EXAMPLES <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#examples-block>`_ block (except where not relevant for the plugin type).
-* Use FQCNs when referring to modules, plugins and documentation fragments inside and outside the collection (including ``ansible.builtin.`` for the listed entities from `Ansible-base <https://docs.ansible.com/ansible/devel/collections/ansible/builtin/>`_)
+* Use FQCNs when referring to modules, plugins and documentation fragments inside and outside the collection (including ``ansible.builtin.`` for the listed entities from `Ansible-core <https://docs.ansible.com/ansible/devel/collections/ansible/builtin/>`_).

 When using ``version_added`` in the documentation: